zyedidia/micro/runtime/help/options.md

     default value: `false`

+* `truecolor`: controls whether micro will use true colors (24-bit colors) when using a colorscheme with true colors, such as `solarized-tc` or `atom-dark`.
+   * `auto`: enable usage of true color if micro detects that it is supported by the terminal, otherwise disable it.
+   * `on`: force usage of true color even if micro does not detect its support by the terminal (of course this is not guaranteed to work well unless the terminal actually supports true color).
+   * `off`: disable true color usage.

+   Note: The change will take effect after the next start of `micro`.

+   default value: `auto`

 * `useprimary` (only useful on unix): defines whether or not micro will use the primary clipboard to copy selections in the background.
 This does not affect the normal clipboard using `Ctrl-c` and `Ctrl-v`.